EOCOnline/COVID-Testing/README.md

 Within this larger context, this particular site, at www.github.com/eoconline/Covid-Testing, provides a standards based, easily replicated web page that can be integrated into your existing website, and easily branded to assure your visitors.
-It i sdistrubued with the very lienient MIT license, so just acknowledge where it came from and you can make changes as you see fit.
+It is distrubued with the very lienient MIT license: just retain the Copyright to acknowledge where it came from and you can make changes as you see fit.